ign-gg/Purpur/CONTRIBUTING.md

 ## Understanding Patches

-Unlike the Purpur API and its implementation, modifications to Paper and Minecraft source files are done through patches.
+Unlike the Purpur API and its implementation, modifications to the Minecraft source files are done through patches.
 These patches/extensions are split into three different sets of two categories, which are formatted like so:

-Under `purpur-api`:

-- `paper-patches` (applies to the `paper-server/` git repo)
-    - `sources`: Per-file patches to Paper API classes;
-    - `features`: Larger feature patches that modify multiple Paper API classes.

 Under `purpur-server`: